 Background: Fire incidents in Islamic boarding schools (pesantren) in Indonesia continue to occur frequently due to structural vulnerabilities, weak safety protocols, and low student preparedness.
 However, empirical research specifically addressing fire readiness in pesantren remains limited.
+This study aimed to examine levels of fire preparedness among pesantren students in Jambi City, Indonesia, by assessing risk awareness, self-efficacy, participation in fire training, and involvement in maintaining safety facilities.

 Results: Most students were classified as moderately prepared (59.1%), followed by unprepared (36.5%) and highly prepared (4.4%).
 Although general risk awareness was adequate, students demonstrated low confidence in managing emergencies and limited involvement in fire drills and equipment maintenance.